Recycled water systems

 • fight fires.

-How we recycle water
+How we produce recycled water

-All our facilities use multiple steps to treat wastewater so it can be safely used again.
-The level of treatment provided depends on how it will be used.
-These are the main stages of wastewater treatment used in producing recycled water:
+The level of treatment provided depends on how the recycled water can be used.
+These are the main stages of wastewater treatment used to produce recycled water:

 1. Primary treatment, which involves physical screens and grit removal.